arunmoorthy98/Bigmart-Sales-Prediction-Analysis---Regression/README.md

 Download link: https://www.kaggle.com/devashish0507/big-mart-sales-prediction

-Libraries

-pandas

-matplotlib

-seaborn
-scikit-learn
-Algorithms
-Linear Regression
-Ridge
-Lasso
-Decision Tree
-Random Forest
-Extra Tress
-Mean Squared Error: 0.28

-Note: The Error metric is in log values.
+in log values.
 To convert to original values, use exponentiation.